Napa, California: Transportation

 CA-29 runs through Napa, connecting to Vallejo and the East Bay Area to the south and the Napa Wine Country to the north.
 CA-12 runs to the south of the city, connecting to Fairfield and Interstate 80 to the east and Sonoma and US-101 to the west.

 Napa is also served by several airports: Oakland and San Francisco International 50 mi to the south, Sonoma County 30 mi northwest, and Sacramento International Airport 65 mi northeast.
 Napa County Airport to the south, also serves as a small public airport.

 Valley Intercity Neighborhood Express, more commonly known by the acronym "VINE Transit", is the public transportation service for Napa as well as for Napa County.
 It is managed under the Napa County Transportation and Planning Agency and is operated by Veolia Transportation.
-In addition to providing service to Napa, the VINE has extensive service throughout the county and has connections to other public transportation systems in the nearby counties.
+VINE has additional service throughout the county and has connections to other public transportation systems in the nearby counties.

+The Amtrak Thruway 7 bus makes daily stops in Napa to/from the Soscol Gateway Transit Center at 825 Burnell Street.
+From there, connections are available to Martinez to the south, and Arcata to the north.

-Evans Transportation provides daily service to and from Oakland International Airport and San Francisco International Airport daily from Napa at their main office on CA-29.
+Wine Country Airport Shuttle, Napa Valley Airporter provides daily service to and from Oakland International Airport and San Francisco International Airport daily from their main office on CA-29.